the view through the windshield car blog

 'Back To Blood' by Tom Wolfe

-Let us all acknowledge that Tom Wolf is an American Treasure.
-He has produced many thoughtful, thought-provoking, funny works.
+Let us all acknowledge that Tom Wolfe is an American Treasure.
+He has produced many thought-provoking, funny works.
 He has revived the use of exclamation points!!!!!!
 In past works - fiction and nonfiction - he has conducted archaeological digs at the fringes of our culture and has unearthed treasure troves of interesting artifacts, fetishes and characters.

-'Back to Blood' is a novel ::::: the stream of colons is Wolf's latest style of punctuation, sort of like a throat-clearing, brain-straightening pause ::::: the front cover tells you so!!!!!
+'Back to Blood' is a novel ::::: the stream of colons is Wolfe's latest style of punctuation, sort of like a throat-clearing, brain-straightening pause ::::: the front cover tells you so!!!!!
 In discrete type, of course!!!!!
 The aging, white-suited satirist wants you to know he's still in the game.
 But should he be?

 This 720-page snorer is long on descriptive quippy verbiage but short on plot.
 The reader develops neither sympathy for nor connections with the characters, who seem like poorly-sketched cartoons.
 One of them is full of herpes pustules!!!!!!!
 And, though the novel is set in the present, all the cars have fanciful, phony names.
-Finally, the story has neither a moral or a satisfying conclusion.
+Finally, the story has neither a moral nor a satisfying conclusion.

 Plod along with Tom through the neighborhoods of Miami, if you must.
 I predict you'll regret it.
 Not recommended!!!!! (posted 2/20/13, permalink)